Lyf-Planner/lyf-app/README.md

   - stateless and controlled by props
   - can be composed of smaller components, as long as it is still stateless
 - `containers`
-  - stateful compositions of components (or component wrappers)
+  - stateful compositions of components or other containers (or component wrappers)
+  - any component that wraps a container, is itself a container
 - `hooks`
   - providers for app hooks
   - operate global state managament